HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

   height=794
 ) }}

-It's no surprise that first in the list is Northern America and USA location and driver of technologies.
-Most companies who invented SSGs are in the USA.
-But surprisingly, Western Europe is in second place and has 10k SSG mobile sites versus 17k for Northern America, but almost the same adoption level at 1.1%.
+The list is ordered by the total number of SSG sites, but shows those as a percentage of all sites in that region.
+It's no surprise that top of the list is Northern America as most companies who invented SSGs are in the USA.
+However, as a percentage of all sites they are a a lower regions with only 1.1% of sites having adopted Jamstack.
+But surprisingly, Western Europe is in second place and has a similar low percentage adoption compared to some of the sub regions further down the list.

-{# TODO - first sentence confuses me #}

 The tail also shows great results.
 Subregions with lower number of sites in general adopt technology even broader, like 4.8% of Micronesia sites.